Bunnies love carrots and many humans do too! But is it safe for you to enjoy them with histamine intolerance? Are carrots low in histamine?

 Only plant-based foods contain significant fiber and if you aren’t eating some fruits and vegetables or other plant-based foods, you’re probably not get enough fiber either.
 The average person consumes around half of the recommended amount of fiber.(2) That’s a serious fiber shortfall!

 Fortunately, there are many low-histamine vegetables you can enjoy on a low-histamine diet, but there are exceptions.
 However, you’re a little different than someone else with histamine intolerance, and you may have other food sensitivities and intolerances that make even a low-histamine vegetable hard for you to enjoy.
-Now, let’s explore the question: are carrots low in histamine?

 Carrots, Histamine, and Histamine Intolerance

-If you love carrots, you’re in luck.
-This crunchy, orange veggie is low in histamine, one type of biogenic amine that can trigger histamine intolerance symptoms.
 Another consideration is whether carrots contain other biogenic amines that can also trigger histamine sensitivity symptoms.
 Some of the most common biogenic amines from food sources include agmatine, spermidine, spermine, cadaverine, and putrescine.

-Fortunately, carrots do not appear to be high in biogenic amines, meaning it’s unlikely they’ll increase your body’s histamine burden or worsen histamine intolerance symptoms.
 The most common biogenic amine in fresh vegetables is putrescine, a mildly toxic amine that occurs in small amounts in all living things.
 (3)

 Some studies find that storing vegetables, including carrots, for periods of time leads to higher levels of biogenic amines, including putrescine.
 So, don’t buy carrots, toss them in the crisper, and forget about them.
-If you have histamine intolerance, use them within a day or two after purchasing them and look for the freshest ones at the supermarket.

 If you can’t use carrots quickly, it’s safer to buy frozen carrots.
 Manufacturers of frozen vegetables, freeze their veggies right after harvest, before bacteria can accumulate on carrots and produce biogenic amines.
-Freezing carrots prevents biogenic amine producing bacteria from building up and producing biogenic amines like putrescine.

 Are Carrots Low in Histamine: Does How You Cook Them Matter?

-Another interesting question is how cooking affects the histamine content of vegetables including carrots.
+Another interesting question is how cooking affects the histamine content of vegetables, including carrots.
 One study found that grilled and fried vegetables have higher levels of histamine than raw vegetables.
 (4) So, it’s best to avoid these cooking methods if you want the lowest histamine carrot dish possible.

 You may have encountered sources who say that boiling reduces the histamine content of vegetables.
 At least in this study, boiling either had no effect on the histamine content of vegetables or slightly reduced it.
 (4)